matthewT53/Very-Simple-SMTPS/README.md

 # create or activate python virtual env
 $ source ./scripts/venv.sh

-# build the library and tests
+# build the library and tests in DEBUG mode by default
 $ ./scripts/build.sh

+# build the library and tests in RELEASE mode
+$ ./scripts/build.sh release
 ```

 ### Testing: